 This photo shows the salsa served with a baked tilapia loin and rice.
 It's a very healthy dinner you can make in a flash and tastes incredible.

 I hope this salsa is a hit with your family!
 Or bring it to a potluck or cookout.
-For more on that, check out my Virtual Memorial Day Potluck Recipes Roundup.
+For more on that, have a peek at Memorial Day Recipes 2021 (or check out my Virtual Memorial Day Potluck Recipes Roundup if you're still distancing due to COVID).
 This salsa is also perfect for Cinco de Mayo parties (and be sure to check out my Mexican-Inspired Recipes for Cinco de Mayo!).

 I'm sharing my Fiery Mango-Habanero Salsa recipe with: